The Best Partners Have A Different Mind-set.

 |Creates arm’s length relationship||Pick and choose at will, no relationship, loyalty no shared outcomes.|

-In 1960s Rolls Royce, the premium British motor car manufacturer of the time, adopted an outsourcing model across all of its businesses.
+In the 1960s Rolls Royce, the premium British motor car manufacturer of the time, adopted an outsourcing model across all of its businesses.
 It was based on the concept of performance based logistics and was specifically designed to facilitate outcomes over transactions and performance measures.
 The basic premise of the model is simple, contract givers pay for or buy the results/outcomes from the service they procure or use e.g., the value that is created.

 The partners, in the case of traditional pharmaceutical outsourcing, the contract giver and the contract acceptor, agree a defined set of business or desired outcomes.
 The business transaction is in the achieving of the end result and not the myriad of transactions or performance indicators that are involved in the achievement of that result.
 Achievement of the result leads to reward, the parties agree their desired outcomes and then work together, in partnership and through innovation to achieve those outcomes.